dnjfr/dual-confirm/README.md

   - Graceful disconnection handling
   - WebSocket-based real-time updates

-## Example usage
+## 📞 Example usage
 ```
-Client: "Hello, this is Mr. Dupont."
+Client: "Hello, this is Mr. Smth."
-Advisor: "Hello Mr. Dupont, this is Mr. Albert from Crédit Mutuel.
+Advisor: "Hello Mr. Smth, this is Mr. Williams from Fictional Company.
 Could you confirm your client password shown on your interface?"
-Client: "My password is 'colibri'.
+Client: "My password is 'weather'.
 Could you confirm your advisor password?"
-Advisor: "My password is 'tulipe'."
+Advisor: "My password is 'diamond'."
 ```